MOTH

 Nikki previously taught at UAL and is now an External examiner for the both the BA(Hons) Illustration and the Graduate Diploma Illustration courses at UAL Camberwell.
 She has also taught at University of Gloucester, Augsburg University of Applied Sciences, Faculty of Design, Germany, and delivered lectures at York University, Bath University (CDAS, Centre for Death and Society) and at Ontario College of Art and Design University.
 Toronto.

-She is now one half of MOTH: Design & Death.
+She is now one half of MOTH | Design for Life & Death.

 Ashley Rudolph